GeorgeBacky/web3-trading-platform/README.md

 pnpm install
 ```

-3. Create a `.env.local` file in the root directory and add your environment variables:
+3. Create a `.env.local` file in the root directory and add your environment variables (optional for demo):
 ```env
 NEXT_PUBLIC_INFURA_ID=your_infura_id
 NEXT_PUBLIC_ALCHEMY_ID=your_alchemy_id